 Many people who need transplants of organs and tissues cannot get them because of a shortage of donations.
 Of the 123,000 Americans currently on the waiting list for a lifesaving organ transplant, more than 101,000 need a kidney, but only 17,000 people receive one each year.
 Every day 12 people die waiting for a kidney.
 Organ and tissue donation helps others by giving them a second chance at life.

 Identifying yourself as an organ and/or tissue donor is simple.
-Simply visit the Donate Life America website and choose your state of residence to join your state's online registry for donation.
+Simply visit the Donate Life America website to join your state's online registry for donation.
 You can also declare your intentions on your driver's license.

 Signing up online through your state registry or on your driver's license is a good first step in designating your wishes about donation, but letting your family or other loved one's know about your decision is vitally important.
 Family members are often asked to give consent for a loved one's donation, so it's important that they know your wishes.